Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 If the interface of the props script looks strange, with a lot of gibberish along the lines of "\e[01;32m", that means that your terminal emulator of choice can't display colours properly (the "gibberish" is a colour code).
 Check the terminal emulators preferences if it is possible to change the terminal type to something that can display colours.
 You could also run the `props` command with the [-nc option](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#run-options) (No Colour), or disable colours in the [script settings](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#script-colours).

 ### Boot takes a lot longer after setting props
-If boot takes longer than usual after setting a new fingerprint or a custom prop, try changing the ["boot stage"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config#boot-stage) to post-fs-data.
+If boot takes longer than usual after setting a new fingerprint or a custom prop, try changing the [boot stage](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config#boot-stage) to post-fs-data.

 ### Device issues because of the module
 A common reason for issues with booting the device or with system apps force closing, etc, is having enabled [Device simulation](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#device-simulation).
 This feature is not needed for passing SafetyNet's CTS profile check.
 Only enable it if you actually need it, and keep in mind that it may cause issues when activated.